rcky844/knowledge-handbook/Biology/Botany/Gas exchange and transpiration/Transpiration.md

 **Transpiration** is the process where a plant loses water in the form of water vapour by <u>evaporation</u>.

-Most plants absorb water from the soil continuously, but only a very small amount s used by the plants in [[photosynthesis]] and other cellular activities.
+Most plants absorb water from the soil continuously, but only a very small amount s used by the plants in [[Photosynthesis]] and other cellular activities.
 Most of the water absorbed by the plant is lost through transpiration, which occurs mainly through the stomata.
 Small portions of water is lost through the cuticle present on surfaces of leaves and herbaceous stems, and lenticels of woody stems.

 #### Process
 ![[transpiration_process.webp]]